Ricco Rodriguez

-Ricco Rodriguez (born August 19, 1977) is an American semi-retired mixed martial artist currently competing in the heavyweight division.
-A professional competitor since 1999, he has competed for the UFC, PRIDE Fighting Championships, EliteXC, International Fight League, BAMMA, World Extreme Cagefighting, and Bellator.
+Ricco Rodriguez (born August 19, 1977) is an American former mixed martial artist who competed in the heavyweight division.
+A professional competitor from 1999 to 2019, he competed for the UFC, PRIDE Fighting Championships, EliteXC, International Fight League, BAMMA, World Extreme Cagefighting, and Bellator.
 Ricco is a former UFC Heavyweight Champion, Mundials World Champion and also an ADCC World Champion.
 He is also the former King of the Cage World Heavyweight Champion.

 Early life

-Rodriguez was born in San Jose, CA and grew up in the projects in Paterson, New Jersey.
+Rodriguez was born in San Jose, California and grew up in the projects in Paterson, New Jersey.
 Rodriguez wrestled at Tottenville High School while living in Staten Island, New York.
 He later moved to California and began training in the art of Brazilian Jiu-Jitsu with Rigan and Jean Jacques Machado.
 He competed and won many Jiu-Jitsu tournaments before moving on to mixed martial arts.

 Mixed martial arts career

 In 1997, Ricco Rodriguez became one of the small group of Americans to win a Brazilian Jiu-Jitsu World Championship, taking the Blue Belt Absolute title.
 He took gold in +99 kg in the first ADCC Submission Wrestling World Championship in 1998, bronze in the Absolute (open weight) division in 1999 and Silver in the +99 kg category in 2000.
 That same year Rodriguez began his MMA career with a win against Rocky Batastini.
 He won several of his first matches before losing to Bobby Hoffman at the Superbrawl 13 event in Hawaii.
 He later fought in the PRIDE Fighting Championship before moving on to the Ultimate Fighting Championship.